-needs of a specific patient as

-determined by the medical practitioner.
-Approved by MSEC 7/12/17.
-If comments about this guideline, please contact Ellen_Hodges@ykhc.org.
+This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
+Approved by MSEC 12/2/20.
+Click here to see the supplemental resources for this guideline.
+If comments about this guideline, please contact David_Compton@ykhc.org.